MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications

-In this article, we propose an algorithm that addresses the multi-robot motion planning problem subject to coupled STL tasks.
+In this article, we propose \textbf{MAPS}$^2$ - \textbf{M}ulti-{R}obot \textbf{A}utonomous Motion \textbf{P}lanning under \textbf{S}ignal Temporal Logic \textbf{S}pecifications - to address the multi-robot motion planning problem subject to coupled STL contraints.
 The algorithm encodes these constraints into an optimisation function and selectively activates them based on the temporal requirements of the STL formula.
 While doing so, each robot only communicates with its neighbours and iteratively searches for STL satisfying trajectories.
-The algorithm proposed is called \textbf{MAPS}$^2$ - \textbf{M}ulti-{R}obot \textbf{A}nytime Motion \textbf{P}lanning under \textbf{S}ignal Temporal Logic \textbf{S}pecifications.
-The article's contributions are summarised as follows: \begin{itemize} \item The algorithm ensures distributed trajectory generation to satisfy STL formulas that consist of coupled constraints for multiple robots. \item It reduces conservatism by eliminating the need for approximations, samples in continuous time to avoid abstractions, and achieves faster convergence by warm starting with initial trajectories. \item It incorporates a wide range of coupled constraints (both linear and nonlinear) into the distributed optimisation framework, enabling the handling of diverse tasks such as pick-and-place operations and time-varying activities like trajectory tracking. \item We present extensive simulation and hardware experiments that demonstrate the execution of complex tasks using MAPS$^2$. \end{itemize}

-Additionally, the algorithm presented is sound, meaning that it produces a trajectory that meets the STL formula and is complete, meaning that it will find such a trajectory if one exists.
+The algorithm ensures distributed trajectory generation to satisfy STL formulas that consist of coupled constraints for multiple robots.
+The article's contributions are summarised in the following attributes: { \begin{itemize} \item {The algorithm's effectiveness lies in its ability to distribute STL planning for multiple robots and in providing a mechanism to decouple the STL formula among robots, thereby facilitating the distribution of tasks.} \item {As opposed to previous work, it covers the entire STL formula and is not limited to a smaller fragment.
+It reduces conservatism by eliminating the need for approximations of max/min operators and samples in continuous time to avoid abstractions. } \item{It incorporates a wide range of coupled constraints (both linear and nonlinear) into the distributed optimisation framework, enabling the handling of diverse tasks such as pick-and-place operations and time-varying activities like trajectory tracking.} \item {We present extensive simulation and hardware experiments that demonstrate the execution of complex tasks using MAPS$^2$.} \end{itemize} } Additionally, the algorithm presented is sound, meaning that it produces a trajectory that meets the STL formula and is probabilistically complete, meaning that it will find such a trajectory if one exists.